 What’s the best way to decorate a marquee?

 Marquees are usually a completely blank canvas, which is great for couples who would like to add their personal touch.
 Hanging decorations such as lanterns and bunting are a great option.
 Lighting options such as fairy lights and chandeliers can also help set the mood for your evening reception.
 To fill up the space in a marquee, you should opt for taller centre pieces to fill up the empty space as the ceiling in marquees are very high.

-There's lots of marquee wedding venues to choose from in Sussex - East and you'll find the top ones on Guides for Brides.
+There's lots of marquee wedding venues to choose from in East Sussex and you'll find the top ones on Guides for Brides.